 Multiple people injured in shooting at South Carolina mall

-Multiple people injured in shooting at South Carolina mall, police say

-A shooting at a shopping mall in Columbia, South Carolina, has left multiple people injured, police said.
+A shooting at a shopping mall in Columbia, South Carolina, has left multiple people injured.

-Authorities said the shooting occurred on Saturday afternoon at the Columbiana Centre, a one storey indoor mall.
+Authorities said the shooting occurred at 2.30pm on Saturday afternoon at the Columbiana Centre, a one-story indoor mall.

 “We have confirmed that people have been injured during the incident - they are receiving medical attention,” police tweeted.
 “The extent of injuries unknown at this time.”

-Police said they are evacuating the mall and working to assess the scene.

-They did not immediately release additional details and it is unclear if the reported injuries are from gunfire.
+The police department also posted: “Law enforcement teams have been strategically making sure that the [Columbiana Centre] has been ‘cleared.’
+No other reports of injuries.”

+Mall employees were told to shelter in place and wait for law enforcement officers to provide a protected escort.
+Those shoppers hiding in the mall were instructed to call 911 to arrange safe passage.

-The main entrance of the amll on Harbison Boulevard has been closed off and part of I-26 West are closed due to the incident.
+The main entrance of the mall on Harbison Boulevard was closed off and parts of I-26 West were also closed due to the incident.

-Initial reports had officers responding to a report of shots before police confirmed a shooting had occurred.

-A heavy police and emergency vehicle presence has been reported and many people are attempting to leave the area.
+A heavy police and emergency vehicle presence was at the scene.
 At least one ambulance was seen leaving the mall parking lot shortly after 3pm.

-Families who have been separated in the confusion can be reunited with their loved ones at the nearby Fairfield Inn on Columbiana Drive.
+Families who were separated in the confusion were instructed to head to the nearby Fairfield Inn on Columbiana Drive to reunite with their loved ones.

 The State reports that armed officers were seen walking into a branch of Dave & Busters at the mall at about 3.20pm.